ey6es/breakthrough/README.md

 This builds into the top-level `dist` directory, after which you can use (for example, from the `build` directory) `emrun ../dist/index.html` to launch a browser tab running the game.

-## Future Enhancements
+## TODO
-Apart from general visual and audio improvements, the game would benefit from a scoring system.
+Apart from general visual and audio improvements, the game would benefit from a scoring system and more interesting/strategic opponent behavior.